hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY

+#### TBR - v0.5.18

+- Fixes to timezone handling for datetimes and times.
+Note that the timezone aware input behavior is only applied to datetimes.
+Times are passed through to the database as set.
+- For datetimes, when a user is inputing a datetime,  the timezone is presumed from the Rails config.
+- (This is the default behavior for Rails.)

 #### 2023-08-18 - v0.5.17

 • Nav templates (`_nav.html.erb`) are now automatically appended to if they exist.
 Remember nav template live in the views folder at the root of the *namespace*, which is one folder up from whatever folder is being built.